taneyland/cluster-api/docs/proposals/20200220-cluster-resource-set.md

      kind: ConfigMap
 ```

+The supported modes will be:
-Initially, the only supported mode will be `ApplyOnce` and it will be the default mode if no mode is provided.
-In the future, we may consider adding a `Reconcile` mode that reapplies the resources on resource hash change and/or periodically.
+* `ApplyOnce`.
+This will be the default mode if no mode is provided.
+Resources are only applied one.
+* `Reconcile`.
+Resources are reapplied when the content of the `ConfigMap` or `Secret` that defines them changes.

 If ClusterResourceSet resources will be managed by an operator after they are applied by ClusterResourceSet controller, "ApplyOnce" mode must be used so that reconciliation on those resources can be delegated to the operator.

 Each item in the resources specifies a kind (must be either ConfigMap or Secret) and a name.
 Each referenced ConfigMap/Secret contains yaml/json content as value.
 `ClusterResourceSet` object will be added as owner to its resources.

-*** Secrets as Resources***
+***Secrets as Resources***

 Both `Secrets` and `ConfigMaps` `data` fields can be a list of key-value pairs.
 Any key is acceptable, and as value, there can be multiple objects in yaml or json format.